 Ayisha is excited to be back in the competition circuit and actively promotes the practice of BJJ for adults, teens and kids as part of a healthy lifestyle and personal development.

 In a classic tale of "everything happens for a reason", it was just after losing her job in hotel reception management that Ayisha was scouted for "Immortals".
-She took a chance and went to the audition, though she had long ago given up on the possibility of an acting career for someone like her, and ended up being hired for the first time as an actress alongside Mickey Rourke and Superman himself, Henry Cavill.
+She took a chance and went to the audition, although she had long given up on the possibility of an acting career for someone like her, and ended up being hired for the first time as an actress alongside Mickey Rourke and Superman himself, Henry Cavill.

-Eight years later, with multiple appearances in film, on television and high profile video games, she has finally started calling herself an actress (though she still appreciates every role and opportunity as if it were her last).
+Eight years later, with multiple appearances in film, on television and high-profile video games, she has finally started calling herself an actress (though she still appreciates every role and opportunity as if it were her last).
 Similar to Jiu Jitsu, acting has opened many doors for her, and allowed her to learn to be vulnerable in her craft and in her life.

-In the future, Ayisha hopes to learn more about talent development in order to help others build successful careers within the industry and is interested in exploring casting and directing.
+In the future, Ayisha hopes to learn more about talent development in order to help others build successful careers within the industry and is also interested in exploring casting and directing.